 As FPUC is the only non-generating utility subject to FEECA, it does not use the next avoidable generating unit as the avoided cost basis.
 Instead, avoided cost is based upon the weighted average of avoided demand and energy charges from FPUC's purchased power agreements with Gulf Power Company and JEA for its Northeast and Northwest Divisions, respectively.
-This methodology is reasonable and reflects past treatment by the Commission of FPUC's unique circumstances.
+This methodology is reasonable and reflects our past treatment of FPUC's unique circumstances.